 NATIVE VILLAGE OF KIVALINA V. EXXON MOBILE CORPORATION (No. 12-1072)-On February 25, 2013, petitioners Native Village of Kivalina and the City of Kivalina, a federally-recognized tribe and an Alaskan municipality, filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which affirmed the district court's dismissal of their claims for damages for lack of subject matter jurisdiction, holding that the Clean Air Act displaces their federal common law claims.
 Petitioners are the governing bodies of an Inupiat village located on an Arctic barrier island that is being destroyed by global warming.
 Petitioners allege that greenhouse gases have caused the Earth's temperature to rise, especially in the Arctic, which has melted the land-fast sea ice that protects the village from powerful oceanic storms.
 As a result, Kivalina is now exposed to erosion and flooding from the sea and must relocate or face imminent destruction.
 Petitioners make clear that they seek damages - not injunctive relief - from the largest U.S. sources of greenhouses gases under the federal common law of public nuisance.
 The question presented is: "Whether the Clean Air Act, which provides no damages remedy to persons harmed by greenhouse gas emissions, displaces federal common-law claims for damages."
-Respondents' brief in opposition is due on May 3, 2013.
+Respondents filed their brief in opposition on April 18, 2013, and the petition has been scheduled for conference on May 16, 2013.